return-STEM/programming-guides/guide/intropy/loops.md

 # The `for` Loop

 The `while` loop executes the content inside the loop while certain conditions are met.
+However, a lot of the looping that you will do in Python will be related to data structures like strings, lists, or other iterables (You might not know about these yet, but you will learn them in the next lesson.)

-The `for` loop iterates (walks) through a list, string, dictionary, or other data structure
+The `for` loop iterates (walks) through a list, string, dictionary, or other data structure.

 > If something is able to be iterated (walked through a piece at a time) through, it is classified as **iterable**